neurodesk/neurodeskedu/_sources/tutorials/functional_imaging/fmriprep.md

 description: >
   A brief guide to using fmriprep with neurodesk
 ---
+# Using fmriprep with neurodesk on an HPC

+A brief guide to using fmriprep with Neurodesk.

 > _This tutorial was created by Kelly G. Garner._